CoolCoderSuper/TheBestCliEver/README.md

 ```

 When the client connects, they will be prompted to enter a channel name.
 Messages will be sent only to clients in the same channel.

+## User Authentication

+The server now supports user authentication.
+When a client connects, they will be prompted to enter a username and password.
+The server will authenticate the user using the saved user information.
+If the username and password are valid, the user will be allowed to join the chat.
+If the username and password are invalid, the user will be prompted to enter the username and password again.

+The user information is saved to a JSON file.
+This makes it easy to swap out the JSON file for a real database in the future.